 Lawyers who lost a case would be curious to know where they went wrong and how they could do better in future cases.

-Data science and analytics allow lawyers to go through thousands of cases and discover patterns that led to judges not ruling in their favour.
+Data science and analytics allow lawyers to go through thousands of cases and discover patterns that led to judges not ruling in their favor.

 D. To understand the legal system: